mrumkovskis/wabase-wiki/View-Intro.md

 `Extends setting`

 ## HTTP methods to Wabase API to SQL request
-This might as well be one of the most important sections.
+This might as well be one of the most important sections for understanding and learning all the capabilities of Wabase.
+The idea is very simple yet very powerful.

+As already mentioned, we define views with `.yaml` files.
+Then, when we send a view, it goes through Wabase's inner API, which generates the treSQL inquiry, which is then translated into sql.
+Thus, the key concept to understand is that in the end, most

 ## Next up
 Now you are equipped with the most basic knowledge about defining a view with wabase, so it's about time to test